BY MARY ANN COOPER

 Where are the girls in the family?
 Well, I don’t know.
 I didn’t read that chapter, I guess.
 Now that we have a daughter-in-law, Debbie is not outnumbered anymore.
 She’s having a good time with that.

 Donny is also having a good time.
 His updated autobiography, Life Is Just What You Make It, out in September, fills in the last ten years since the first edition was published.
-He admits his first autobiography where he laid bare his most intimate fears and bouts with social anxiety disorder was a huge professional risk for him.
+He admits his first autobiography where he laid bare his most intimate fears and bouts with a social anxiety disorder was a huge professional risk for him.
 The risk paid off, but even now Donny isn’t quite sure why those terrible anxiety problems plagued him.

 It’s hard to tell whether or not it had anything to do with being an entertainer from the age of five.
 Because you’re talking about the human mind, how do you explain it?
 How can you reason with it?
 You can’t control it; you have to embrace it.

 I began to recognize I had this disorder before it manifested itself in a major way in 1994 when I was in Joseph [The Broadway play “Joseph and the Technicolor Dreamcoat”].
-Yes, show business had something to do with it, but there are a lot of people in show business who don’t suffer with it.
+Yes, show business had something to do with it, but there are a lot of people in show business who don’t suffer from it.
 I think it had a lot to do with my upbringing.
 And with the fact that we always had the philosophy taught to us that we were out there to please the audience.
 And if you don’t please the audience, you’re not doing your job.
 And that is just poison.
 You don’t want that.
 You want to please yourself.
 Not in a narcissistic way.
 You still want to be aware of the feedback you’re getting from the audience.

 When I was doing that show I was at the top of my game and I knew that if I didn’t get it right I’d be at the bottom of the game again.
 I think that’s what drove me to the abyss.
 I thought if I don’t give a good performance here I’m going to lose it again.
 And I know what it feels like at the bottom.
 The best advice I ever got at that time was from my wife.
 She said, ‘Go do an average job.’
-At that one point in time I was really suffering badly in Minneapolis and it allowed me to go on stage.
+At that one point in time, I was really suffering badly in Minneapolis and it allowed me to go on stage.
 And if it weren’t for that advice I don’t think I could have done the show that night.

 I’m a Type A personality.
 You’ve got to be careful about it because you have to give yourself what I call ‘atta boys.’
 You have to pat yourself on the back while being careful not to get egomaniacal about it.